StefRuseva88/stefruseva88.github.io/README.md

-# Template for My Portfolio page made with GitHub Pages and Powered by w3.css
+# Template for My Portfolio page
+Made with GitHub Pages and Powered by w3.css